-Score explanation: Rush Medical College offers an elective, EMD 717 Disaster Medicine, which addresses the effects of extreme weather events on individual health and the emergency response protocols of healthcare systems.
+As with last year, Rush Medical College offers an elective, EMD 717 Disaster Medicine, which addresses the effects of extreme weather events on individual health and the emergency response protocols of healthcare systems.
 This includes natural disasters such as hurricanes, blizzards, earthquakes, etc. This elective curriculum is open to M3 and M4 students.
-This would be awarded 1 point.